 1. Best Overall: High-Tensile, Fixed-Knot Fence

 Fixed-knot cattle fences will “outperform traditional barbed wire and hinged-joint fences in every application with superior durability, flexibility, and safety.”

 Also known as woven wire fences, these types of fences are made of interconnected horizontal and vertical wires that overlap and knot together to form a series of rectangles or squares.

 This long-lasting best fence for cattle outperforms both the barbed wire and hinged joint fencing options, making it the best value for money.
 The lifecycle cost is minimal, and it has minimal maintenance requirements.

 This is really the perfect fencing for your cattle.
-It has the perfect blend of affordability and strength, and it's even the perfect height, too!
+It has the perfect blend of affordability and strength.

 2. High-Tensile and Hinged Joint Fencing